Stoma

 Stoma: What Is, Types, Causes, Procedure, Function, and Care

-Procedure And Function
+Procedure and Function

 A stoma is a surgical procedure to connect the large intestine and the small intestine or ureter and the skin.
 A stoma makes it possible to excrete feces or urine where, for various reasons, it is impossible to do so naturally.
 A stoma procedure is the surgical creation of the lumen of the intestine or ureter through the abdominal shell and fixing it on the body surface.
 It usually results from removing part of the ureter, large intestine, or small intestine.
 The procedure for doing a stoma is to insert the bowel at the end through an opening in the patient's abdomen.
 After the intestine's mucous membrane is turned out, it is sewn together with the skin.